 #3.
 DISORGANIZED ATTACHMENT STYLE:

-Typically, anyone with a disorganized attachment style experiences or had previously experienced childhood trauma or extreme inconsistency.
+Typically, anyone with a disorganized attachment style experiences or has previously experienced childhood trauma or extreme inconsistency.
 In general, this person is unable to deal with the world.

-Some of the signs you’d likely experience under this insecure attachment style is;
+Some of the signs you’d likely experience under this insecure attachment style are;

 a.
 Depression